ayrat555/geth_reorg_sim/README.md

 - Choose one of the three account to submit transactions with
 - Pause the first node with `pumba pause -d 100s node-1`
-- While the first node is paused, submit transactions to the second node using json rpc api (`http://localhost:9001`)
+- While the first node is paused, submit transactions to the second node using json rpc api
 - Pause the second node with `pumba pause -d 100s node-2`
 - Unpause the first node
-- Submit transactions to the first node using json rpc api (`http://localhost:9000`)
+- Submit transactions to the first node using json rpc api
 - Now the first and the second nodes have different sets of blocks and transactions.
-Unpause the second node
+Unpause the second node - reorganization will be found.